Hot chocolate is a traditional hot drink that helps us warm up on the coldest days of autumn and winter.

 1. In a saucepan, pour 1 cup of whole milk.

 2. Cut two vanilla beans in half lengthwise.
 Once opened, scrape the seeds inside with a knife and add them into the milk.

 3. Add in a lemon peel.
 It is important that the lemon peel has no white part as it bitters.
 Tip: use a potato peeler or a vegetable knife when peeling the lemon.

-4. Put on medium heat (level 6) and stir for 5 minutes until boiling.
+4. Stir for 5 minutes until boiling over medium heat (level 6).
 When it comes to a boil, remove from heat and set aside.
 Allow the milk to cool down to room temperature.

 2nd Step: Turn On the Oven